hyp3ri0n-ng/scylla/README.md

 # scylla
-scylla.sh db dumps and more
+scylla.sh db dump killer and more

 To whoever reported this to AWS.
 Please go f*** yourself.
 Thanks.